ManviPanjwani/sustainability-ai-platform/README.md

 ![Stars](https://img.shields.io/github/stars/ManviPanjwani/sustainability-ai-platform)
 ![Last Commit](https://img.shields.io/github/last-commit/ManviPanjwani/sustainability-ai-platform)

+The Sustainability AI Platform is an open-source system that enables organizations of any size — from manufacturing plants and logistics companies to data centers and smart cities — to monitor and reduce their carbon emissions in real time.
+It collects data from IoT sensors, utility APIs, and cloud workloads, calculates Scope 1–3 emissions, and applies AI models to forecast usage, detect inefficiencies, and recommend actionable optimizations.
+Companies can use the platform to track sustainability KPIs, generate compliance-ready reports, simulate “what-if” scenarios for greener operations, and embed automated decision policies directly into their energy and supply-chain systems.
 **Real-time, AI-powered sustainability intelligence** to measure, forecast, and reduce an organization’s carbon footprint across energy, logistics, and operations.